skip to content

 The 30th Conference of the Parties (COP30) to the UN Framework Convention on Climate Change (UNFCCC) will take place from 10-21 November 2025 in Belém, Brazil.

-Framed as a COP for implementation, the Brazilian presidency will look make progress across a broad spectrum of activity from building renewable energy capacity to progressing the adaptation agenda and better integrating nature into the negotiations.
+Framed as a COP for implementation, the Brazilian presidency will look to make progress across a broad spectrum of areas, from building renewable energy capacity to progressing the adaptation agenda and better integrating nature into the negotiations.

 Belém – a city notable for its location in the biodiverse carbon sink of the Amazon rainforest – will play host to delegates including heads of state, climate experts and national negotiating teams who will gather to agree coordinated action to tackle climate change.
 COP30 will be the first climate COP to be held in South America since 2014’s COP20 in Lima, Peru (COP25 in 2019 was held in Madrid under the Chilean presidency).